What is Brexit?

 However, Brexit has caused a colossal reshuffle.
-Since 2016, the British government has been trying to establish a deal with the EU; they now have until the 31st December 2020 to come to a conclusion.
-If no deal is reached, the UK will leave the EU without a deal.
-This process will inevitably affect those looking to move to Europe after Brexit.
-Check out this BBC article to gauge a better idea of where the Brexit debate currently stands.
+Since 2016, the British government has been trying to establish a deal with the EU which was finally agreed on 24 December 2020.
+This process has inevitably impacted those looking to move to Europe after Brexit.
+Check out this BBC article to gauge a better idea of what changes have been implemented since 1 January 2021.

 UK Citizens Currently Living in Europe

-First for some good news.
+Good news!
 The British Government has struck a deal with the 31 EU countries that accept freedom of movement, along with Norway, Iceland Liechtenstein and Switzerland.
 If you currently reside in any of these countries, your rights are well protected under the Withdrawal Agreement.
 As such, living in Europe after Brexit will not be too difficult for you.
-Deal or no deal, British citizens who lawfully reside in any EU member state before 31st January will continue to be able to live, work, study and travel.
+Basically, all British citizens who lawfully reside in any EU member state before 31st January 2021 can continue to to live, work, study and travel in the EU.
+Yay!

 What About My Drivers’ Licence?

 If you drive, it will also be necessary to switch over your drivers’ licence to that of your new residence, and apply for a car insurance green-card.
 For more information on how your vehicle will be affected by Brexit, have a look at this article on how Brexit will affect your car insurance.

 Perhaps a quick joke can lighten the mood!
 What kind of car does Yoda drive?
 A toyoda 😊

 As a UK citizen moving to Europe after Brexit, the process for your move to an EU country will be harder than before but you can still move with no problems!